If you clicked on this article to read, you are probably thinking about selling your artwork but just don’t know how to

-This article is geared to beginners in the process—those who have been doing art for a while and desire to take it to the next level, so to speak.
-I will give you some tangible ways that will be explained and you can decide what is right for you based on them.
-I will be describing my own story of selling art in the process, too. 🙂
+I have geared this article to beginners in the process—those who have been doing art for a while and desire to take it to the next level, so to speak.

 My success with the club led to more recognition from family and friends, too.
 I received my first two commissions from this!
-Also, this led to my month-long solo exhibition.
-I sold some pieces there!
+Also, this led to my month-long solo exhibition, where I sold some pieces!
 Awesome feeling! 🙂

 Sell at Craft Fairs – Network!